jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 cd

 : This command is used to help you change the directory location.
 The shell can only be pointed at one file location at a time.
 In a GUI you are used to *"clicking"* on folders to navigate up and down the filesystem hierarchy.
-What you are actually doing when you click is issuing __cd__ commands to the kernel which is returning instructions of what the GUI should now render.  __Usage examples:__
+What you are actually doing when you click is issuing __cd__ commands to the kernel which is returning instructions of what the GUI should now render.

 ```bash
 cd /tmp